 Americord® is registered with the FDA and operates in all 50 states.
 We are one of only two companies registered for collection stem cells from cord blood as well as the placenta.
 We also hold special licenses in states that require them, including New York, New Jersey, Maryland, and Illinois.
-Americord’s® laboratory is CLIA Certified, accredited by the American Association of Blood Banks (AABB), complies with all federal and state guidelines and applicable licenses, and has been storing cord blood safely since 1997.
+Americord’s® laboratory is CLIA Certified, American Association of Blood Banks (AABB) compliant, and complies with all federal and state guidelines and applicable licenses, and has been storing cord blood safely since 1997.

 Americord® is the fastest growing company in the cord blood industry and our management team includes seasoned cord blood banking professionals with more than 20 years of experience in the industry.
 As an independent firm, we do not have any parent company or private equity firm influencing the quality of our services.

 Americord®’s laboratory holds the following licenses: Indiana State Blood Bank License; New York Cord Blood Procurement License; New York Cord Blood Processing License; Maryland Medical Lab Permit; Maryland Department of Health And Mental Hygiene – Tissue Bank Permit; and, New Jersey Blood Bank License.

 Americord® has directly offered cord blood banking to clients since 2008.
-Our CLIA certified, FDA registered, and AABB accredited laboratory has been collecting, processing and storing cord blood on behalf of other companies since 1997 and has over 35,000 cord blood units in storage.
+Our CLIA certified, FDA registered, and AABB compliant laboratory has been collecting, processing and storing cord blood on behalf of other companies since 1997 and has over 35,000 cord blood units in storage.